GovTechSG/apex-cloud-troubleshooting/docs/logs/debugging-API-issues.md

 **To use the filters to debug a specific API request**

 1. On your Traffic Trace dashboard, configure the **Time range**, **Gateway**, and **API Final Status** filters to narrow down the list of API requests in the Traffic Summary panel.
-    > **Note:** You can also skip this step and proceed to browse the list of API requests in the Traffic Summary panel within the specified time range.
+    > **Note:** You can choose to skip this step and proceed to browse the list of API requests in the Traffic Summary panel.
+These requests will be sorted based on the default time range that was set in your dashboard.

 1. Browse through the list of API requests in the Traffic Summary panel, and copy the **Correlation ID** of the problematic request.